-Strategic AI for Educators: Tools, Tasks, and Transformation (Level 1)
+Strategic AI for Educators (Level 1)

 Make AI work for you: A practical roadmap for using the right tools at the right time to save hours and elevate instruction.
 In a world overflowing with AI tools, it’s not about using more, it’s about using smarter.
 This course is designed to help educators strategically integrate AI into their professional practice.
 You’ll learn how to match the right AI tools to common teaching and administrative tasks, optimize your workflow, and develop an AI scope and sequence for continuous improvement.
 Whether you’re a teacher, coach, or school leader, you’ll walk away with a personalized AI strategy that supports real outcomes, not just tech for tech’s sake.